General Complaints and Tuition Refund Claims

 When

-Within one year of completing, being dismissed from or withdrawing from the program
+Student Files a complaint using Complaint Form (50 pages maximum) Within one year of completing, being dismissed or withdrawing from the program

-As soon as practicable after receiving the claim from the student
+Trustee Gives a copy of the complaint to the institution As soon as practicable after receiving the complaint from the student

 Who